beakerbrowser/beakerbrowser.com/_docs/technology.md

 It receives the IP and port of all the known data sources online.
 Beaker can then connect to them and begin exchanging data.

-By introducing this discovery phase, Dat creates a network where data can be found, even if the original data source disappears.
+By introducing this discovery phase, we create a network where data can be found, even if the original data source disappears.
-The discovery protocols that Dat uses are <a href="https://en.wikipedia.org/wiki/Name_server">DNS name servers</a>, <a href="https://en.wikipedia.org/wiki/Multicast_DNS">Multicast DNS</a> and the <a href="https://en.wikipedia.org/wiki/Mainline_DHT">Kademlia Mainline Distributed Hash Table</a> (DHT).
+The discovery protocols that Beaker uses are <a href="https://en.wikipedia.org/wiki/Name_server">DNS name servers</a>, <a href="https://en.wikipedia.org/wiki/Multicast_DNS">Multicast DNS</a> and the <a href="https://en.wikipedia.org/wiki/Mainline_DHT">Kademlia Mainline Distributed Hash Table</a> (DHT).
-Each one has pros and cons, so Dat combines all three to increase the speed and reliability of discovering data sources.
+Each one has pros and cons, so we combine all three to increase the speed and reliability of discovering data sources.

 The Dat-Project Team runs a <a href="https://www.npmjs.com/package/dns-discovery">custom DNS server</a> and a <a href="https://github.com/bittorrent/bootstrap-dht">DHT bootstrap</a> server that Beaker uses.
-These discovery servers are the only centralized infrastructure we need for Dat to work over the Internet, but they are redundant, interchangeable, never see the actual data being shared, and anyone can run their own.
+These discovery servers are the only centralized infrastructure we need, but they are redundant, interchangeable, never see the actual data being shared, and anyone can run their own.

 **Phase 2: Source connections**

 Now that Beaker knows who to talk to, it has to connect to them.
-The Dat network allows both <a href="https://en.wikipedia.org/wiki/Transmission_Control_Protocol">TCP</a> and <a href="https://en.wikipedia.org/wiki/Micro_Transport_Protocol">UTP</a> sockets for the actual peer to peer connections.
+We support both <a href="https://en.wikipedia.org/wiki/Transmission_Control_Protocol">TCP</a> and <a href="https://en.wikipedia.org/wiki/Micro_Transport_Protocol">UTP</a> sockets for the actual peer to peer connections.
 UTP is nice because it is designed to <em>not</em> take up all available bandwidth on a network (e.g. so that other people sharing your wifi can still use the Internet).

 When Beaker gets the IP and port for a potential source, it tries to connect using all available protocols and hopes one works.